-- Have your husband burp the baby.
+Have your husband burp the baby.

-When Nugget was first born, Scotty and I decided I would nurse him throughout the night and he would burp him.
+When Nugget was first born, my husband and I decided I would nurse him throughout the night and he would burp him.
 This worked great for a few days and I highly recommend this for any daddies who are able to function at night.

 True Story: When Kole was just a few weeks old, I handed him to Scotty in the wee hours of the morning and asked him to burp him.
 While Scotty was still lying on his back, he took Kole onto his chest so that Kole was laying on his back and began to tap the bottoms of his feet.
 “Scotty, you have to burp the baby.”
 “I am burping him…” Continues to pat his feet.
 “Scotty, you have to actually burp the baby.”
 “I AM Jamie!”

 And that was it for the night wakings for Scotty.